EchoMAV/PiStreamer/README.md

 | 640x360    | 28              | 16:9         | 360p LD - Higher FPS but may result in more frequency image cropping   |
 | 854x480    | 16              | 16:9         | 480p SD - Lower FPS but may contribute to a perceived smoother display |
 | 1280x720   | 7               | 16:9         | 720p HD - Lowest FPS which introduces perceived lag.
 Not recommended.  |

+### Building
+`pistreamer` is designed to be built as a .deb file and installed onto the target RPi.
+Run `./make_debian.sh` to create the deb and install it onto the RPi.
+If you see a warning about `Download is performed unsandboxed as root as file...` you can ignore.